Dev00355/Robot-Snippets/README.md

 ## Features

-Quick and easy advanced Robot-Framework code snippets for VS Code you can use to help speed up your development.
+Quick and easy advanced Robot-Framework code snippets for VS Code, you can use to help speed up your development.
 For example, if you need to connect to SAP on the fly then we've got you covered!

 ![Demo](resources/Robot-Snippets.gif)